Getting help from a credit counsellor

 Review your agreement carefully

 If you decide to sign up for a debt management plan, carefully read the agreement before you sign it.
-Make sure you know what costs are involved and what services you'll receive.
+Make sure you understand what costs you’ll have to pay and what services you'll receive.
 Ask questions if you don't understand any of the terms and conditions.
-Make sure you keep a copy of the agreement.
+Keep a copy of the agreement.

 What to do during your debt management plan

 Ask the agency for regular written status reports on your plan.
-Ask also for receipts of all transactions involved with the debt management plan.
+Also ask for receipts of all transactions involved with the debt management plan.
 This will provide you with proof that the agency made your payments.
-While you're in a debt management plan, companies you owe money to may stop sending you monthly statements.
+While you're following the plan, companies you owe money to may stop sending you monthly statements.

 Carefully review your status reports or monthly statements.
 Make sure the agency is paying your creditors on time.
 This will avoid any late fees or negative entries on your credit report.